Veterans Breakfast Club StoryFest 2026

 Le Ly Hayslip is the author of When Heaven and Earth Changed Places, the iconic memoir of her childhood in wartime Vietnam and her journey to the United States.
 Founder of the East Meets West Foundation, she has dedicated her life to healing, reconciliation, and cultural understanding.
 Her dialogue with Vietnam veterans and families is one of the most powerful intergenerational conversations we host.

-DAY THREE — FRIDAY, FEBRUARY 27 — Battleship Day
+DAY TWO — FRIDAY, FEBRUARY 27 — Battleship Iowa Day

 A storytelling event aboard one of America’s great warships, with Navy veterans—including former Iowa crew members—sharing sea stories on the ship’s open fantail with the Pacific breeze at our backs.